 You’ve done everything to differentiate yourself from the competition.
-You offer superb products, top-notch customer service coupled with exceptional order fulfillment, all adding up to unbeatable value for your customer.
+You offer superb products and top-notch customer service coupled with exceptional order fulfillment.
+That all adds up to unbeatable value for your customer.
 But is your policy on e-commerce returns working against you, rather than for you?

 E-commerce Returns by the Numbers

 Your return rate will depend on the type of item you sell and the type of customers you sell to.
 If you have lots of repeat customers who know your merchandise, your e-commerce returns are likely to be lower than the average.
-But your e-commerce return rate can go up by as much as 50% over normal after the holidays.
+But your e-commerce return rate can go up by as much as 50% above normal after the holidays.
 Returned holiday gifts can be a big headache for e-commerce retailers.
-Clothing and shoes are returned at the highest rate year-round, especially because customers often buy multiple sizes with the intention of returning items that don’t fit.
+In addition, clothing and shoes are returned at the highest rate year-round, especially because customers often buy multiple sizes with the intention of returning items that don’t fit.

 Because of the variation in e-commerce return rates, it’s hard to pin down an industry average.
 In 2016, CNBC reported that retailers often have e-commerce returns as high as 30%, and clothing sites can see e-commerce return rates as high as 40%.

 It may be painful to give refunds for almost a third of the orders you ship and to pay for return shipping on top of it.
-But your return policy is an important service you provide for your customers.
-Think of e-commerce returns as an aspect of your customer retention program.
+But returns are an important service you provide for your customers.
+Think of e-commerce returns as a core part of your customer retention program.

 While online reviews are an important way to inspire consumer trust in your business, an online purchase is still a risk for the consumer.
 Two-thirds of shoppers want to know what your return policy is before they click the buy button.
 This is even more important if you want to expand into international e-commerce.
 If you make returns simple, most customers will buy from you again.